edictlab/JRubyCipango/README.markdown

 This wrapper is implemented in `JRubyCipango::CipangoServer` Ruby class.

 You can read about concepts behind this gem in our papers.
 PDF files are available at [this location](http://scholar.google.com/citations?user=7RoQiiQAAAAJ).

+We highly recomend you to see also [`sipfsm`](http://github.com/edictlab/SipFSM) gem in order to simplify the description of the SIP call flows inside the application.

 ### Setting up and starting the server